Reset the Windows Administrator Password

 Before You Begin

-Confirm you can sign in to the EDBB VPS Portal.
-You’ll manage the entire workflow from the service dashboard.
+Confirm you can sign in to the EDBB Control Panel.
+You’ll manage the entire workflow from the service Control Panel.

 🕒 Restart Window